inspec/inspec-aws/README.md

 ````

-This will run the unit tests, create the target infrastructure and run the intergration tests.
-If successful, will automatically destroy everything.
-If it fails it will keep the environment up, testing then can be achieved by running:
+This test runs the unit tests, creates the target infrastructure, and runs the intergration tests.
+If successful, the test  automatically destroy everything.
+If it fails, it will keep the environment up, testing then can be achieved by running:

 ```` bash
 make int_test
 ````

-To keep things simple the aws credentials can either be supplied via environmental variables or files located on ./aws in this folder.
+The AWS credentials can either be supplied via environmental variables or files located on ./aws folder.

-This just requires docker, docker-compose and make, see [Three Musketeers Pattern](https://3musketeers.io/docs/make.html) for details
+This requires docker, docker-compose and make, see [Three Musketeers Pattern](https://3musketeers.io/docs/make.html) for details.

 Running the integration tests (after `setup_integration_tests`):

 ```
 $ bundle exec rake test:run_integration_tests
 ----> Run